 Pembina Trails Early College (PTEC) teaches students fundamental concepts in two Information Technology (IT) fields: Software Development and Networking and Cybersecurity.
-Individuals passionate about software development, web development, computer hardware/software, cybersecurity, and more can graduate from grade 12 with a high school diploma, a post-secondary certificate, and a head start in a rewarding career.
+Individuals passionate about and interested in a future career in software development, web development, computer hardware/software, computer networking, cyber security, and other related technology fields can graduate from grade 12 with a high school diploma, a post-secondary certificate and a head start in a rewarding career.

-While in PTEC students take their mandatory high school courses and accelerate through highly technical programming at Pembina Trails Collegiate to prepare students to begin taking post-secondary courses in their Grade 11 year in one of two programs at the Manitoba Institute of Trades and Technology (MITT), Software Developer or Network Systems Administrator (NSA), while continuing to complete their compulsory Grade 11 and 12 high school courses.
+While in PTEC, students take their mandatory high school courses and accelerate through foundational technological programming at Pembina Trails Collegiate to prepare students for beginning their highly technical post-secondary courses in their Grade 11 year in one of two programs at the Manitoba Institute of Trades and Technology (MITT): Full Stack Developer (FSD) or Cloud and Network Technician (CNT).
+As they experience their technical education at MITT, they will also complete their mandatory Grade 11 and 12 high school courses.
 For two hours a day in Grade 9, the students are immersed in accelerated programming that explores the various characteristics and features of hardware components inside computers and how to administrate a Windows operating system in Semester 1.
 In Semester 2 of Grade 9, students explore the primary concepts of computer programming in the C# programming language for two hours each day.
 Semester 1 of Grade 10 focuses on the principles of Front-End Web Development and Semester 2 delves into the theory of how networks and the Internet function culminating in students using their theoretical knowledge to configure a router and switch network with Cisco devices.
 In their Grade 10 year, students also take a full-year course examining the theoretical concepts that are vital to an understanding of cybersecurity practices.